Deutsch: Methyl / Español: Metilo / Português: Metil / Français: Méthyle / Italiano: Metile

 - Pollution Control: Monitoring and controlling emissions of methyl compounds, especially volatile organic compounds (VOCs) and persistent organic pollutants (POPs).

-- Environmental Health: Assessing the impact of methyl compounds on ecosystems and human health, particularly concerning compounds like methyl mercury, which can accumulate in aquatic food chains.
+- Environmental Health: Assessing the impact of methyl compounds on ecosystems and human health, particularly concerning compounds like methyl mercury, which can accumulate in Aquatic food chains.

 - Chemical Industry: Developing safer and more sustainable chemicals and processes that minimize the production and release of harmful methyl compounds into the environment.